swch/strivve-docs-nextjs/src/pages/resources/grants/index.md

 2. A credential grant issued by CardSavr is limited in scope to the DNS domain it was issued from.

-3. Requests to login with the credential grant requires providing the username the grant belongs to, where the grant does not encode the username.
+3. Requests to log in with the credential grant requires providing the username the grant belongs to, where the grant does not encode the username.

 4. The credential grant is HMAC-SHA256 signed by CardSavr.
 When a credential grant is submitted on login, CardSavr verifies the signature to ensure integrity and authenticity.